aligent/magento-async-events/README.md

 shipment.created
 ```

-You can further narrow down using other attributes such as status or uuid.
-The following query returns all customer
+You can further narrow down using the other available attributes such as status or uuid.
-events which have failed.

-`customer.* AND success: false`
+The following query returns  all customer events which have failed. `customer.* AND success: false`

 You can combine complex lucene queries to fetch event history and then export them via the admin grid as a csv if you wish.